getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-erdemcemozer/README.md

 - http-status
 - nodemon
 - jest
+- supertest

 ## Application

 After starting out app it connects to a MongoDB Cloud server with a connection string.
-This string kept on .env file, if you want to change the MongoDB or applicaion port you can change it in here.
+This string kept on .env file, if you want to change the MongoDB or application port you can change it in here.
 Then you can make a POST request with parameters on body.
 You should use the /records route.
 Below you can see required fields for body.

 I used JOI for validation of body.
 Which validates if the dates in the "YYYY-MM-DD" format, minCount and maxCount is number and they takes minimum zero.